SurferFromOviedo/powerlog_workout_tracker/README.md

 # PowerLog

+## Track Your Fitness Journey with Ease and Precision
-## PowerLog is an Android app for tracking your workout progress.
+PowerLog is an Android app for tracking your workout progress.
 It is simple, easy to use and functional.

 ## Features

+### **Workout Management**
 - Сreate and save workout sessions
-- Create own exercises, edit and delete exercises
+- Add, edit and delete custom exercises
-- Create own workout templates, edit and delete workout templates
-- Edit and delete saved workout sessions
+- Organize your workouts with editable templates

+### **Statistics and Insights**
-- View detailed statistic of workouts or specific exercise over a period of time
+- View detailed statistics for workouts or specific exercises over any time period
-- Customize app design, change theme, color scheme
+- Analyze your progress with visual insights

+### **Personalization**
+- Customize the app's appearance with different colors
+- Switch between light and dark modes

 ## Technologies used
 - Android Studio